 Children are encouraged to develop their talents and enthusiasm through extra curricular activities.
 A children’s choir and orchestra meet weekly.
 Peripatetic teachers visit the school and give lessons on the piano, recorder, flute, clarinet, violin, guitar, percussion and a variety of brass instruments.
 Full details of instrumental music lessons are available from the office.

-Our aim is to equip children to use computational thinking and creativity to understand and change the world.
+In Computing our aim is to equip children to use computational thinking and creativity to understand and change the world.
 Computing has strong links with Maths, Science and Design Technology too.
 The core of computing is computer science; understanding how information technology and digital systems work and how to put this knowledge to use through programming.
-We use programmable toys and simple program software to understand how we can create, affect and change elements of the world around us.
-Children need to be digitally literate (be able to use and express themselves and develop ideas through IT) for the future workplace; we learn how to present and share our ideas in a variety of ways, including blogging, still and moving images, and presentations.
+We use programmable toys and age-appropriate programming software to understand how we can create, affect and change elements of the world around us.
+Children need to be digitally literate (be able to use and express themselves and develop ideas through IT) for the future workplace; we learn how to present and share our ideas in a variety of ways, including communication and blogging, use of multimedia, and giving successful presentations via both laptop, desktop or touchscreen tablet.
 A vital aspect of our curriculum is to demonstrate responsible e-safety to enable them to be SAFE and active participants in a digital world; our learning platform STARZ will help children to acquire these essential skills.

 Through our high-quality Physical Education (PE) curriculum, we aim to inspire all pupils to succeed and excel in competitive sport and other physically demanding activities.
 Children are provided with opportunities to become physically confident through experiencing a range of creative, competitive and challenging activities and sports.
 We believe that proving opportunities to compete in sports helps to embed values such as fairness and respect.